How Do I Create a Shielded VM in GCP?

 - The

-resource creates a virtual private cloud (VPC) network. - The
+resource creates a VPC network. - The

-blocks at the end expose the VM instance name, zone, and self-link.
+statements provide outputs for the VM instance name, zone, and self-link.

 Deploy this code